Quantum-Accelerators/quacc/docs/src/install/advanced/jobflow.md

 ## Introduction

-While we recommend using [Covalent](https://github.com/AgnostiqHQ/covalent) as the workflow manager with Quacc, it is not the only option for you to consider.
 If you would prefer to use [Jobflow](https://github.com/materialsproject/jobflow) to write your workflows and/or [FireWorks](https://github.com/materialsproject/fireworks) to manage them, follow the instructions below.
 For additional details, refer to the full [Jobflow documentation](https://materialsproject.github.io/jobflow/).

 ## MongoDB Setup